 The industrial style is a celebration of unassuming, raw and natural materials.
 Think metal for a retro look and opt for rougher, matte textures like our Trey Coffee Table (concrete and metal are famous when it comes to nailing this style), because industrial never about shine or shimmer.
-Value the natural imperfections of materials and textures, such as the raw timber finish with obvious knots as found in our Piper Dining Table and steer clear of trying to achieve ‘perfection’.
+Value the natural imperfections of materials and textures, such as the raw timber finish with obvious knots as found in our Piper Coffee Table and steer clear of trying to achieve ‘perfection’.
 Industrial is all about revealing the raw, the natural and the unexpected.

 5. Stick with cool colours